 Markham - Blessing is a very small town located in the state of Texas.
 With a population of 4,317 people and just one neighborhood, Markham - Blessing is the 435th largest community in Texas.

-Markham - Blessing is a blue-collar town, with 44.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Markham - Blessing is generally considered to be a blue-collar town.
+44.91% of the Markham - Blessing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Markham - Blessing is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Markham - Blessing who work in food service (10.04%), office and administrative support (8.94%), and management occupations (7.98%).

-The citizens of Markham - Blessing are slightly less educated than the national average of 21.84% for the average city or town: 15.01% of adults in Markham - Blessing have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Markham - Blessing rank slightly lower than the national average.
+15.01% of adults 25 and older in Markham - Blessing have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Markham - Blessing in 2022 was $24,867, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $99,468 for a family of four.
 However, Markham - Blessing contains both very wealthy and poor people as well.